jonesor/Rcompadre/README.md

     issue](https://github.com/jonesor/Rcompadre/issues).

 2. You can copy or fork the repository, make your own code edits and then send us a pull request.
-[Here’s how to do that](https://jarv.is/notes/how-to-pull-request-fork-github/).
+[Here's how to do that](https://jarv.is/notes/how-to-pull-request-fork-github/).

 3. You can get to know us and join as a collaborator on the main